traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 ### (I just thought I was using an API)

-^ Since i'm going to talk about ML and how i used it in my current project, i just want to point out that
+^ going to talk about ML & how i used it in my current project, point out that

 ^ Ironically I also didn't realize I had worked with ML in this project until I really looked back and thought about this project again.

-^ ML is so ubiquitous/pervasive, I used it here  and didn't really understand that I was using it.
+^ ML is so pervasive, I used it here  and didn't really understand that I was using it.

 ^ I was just using an API that I sent data to and got a response.